Ximene Trencavel- 17th July 1355

 ‘To take over control of trading towns and in secret create a culture which would allow the Cathar faith to flourish.
 If the towns were in strategic positions on trade routes, it would be self fulfilling’

 ‘Each town would develop on its own merits.
-We would supply finance, strategic planning skills, training, but they would never know who we are or how many other towns were involved.
+We would supply finance, strategic planning skills, training, but they would never know who we are or how many other towns were involved. they would pay a tax for the trade brought to them, but that would not surprise them. it is the way things are done.
 If one town failed it would have no effect on the others.’

 ‘The way les Etoilles used to be?